 Anse Source D’argent

-Most of the tourists come to La Dique for a day trip, only to visit Ane Source d’Argent, often regarded as the most famous and most photographed beach in Seychelles.
-As a consequence, the beach tends to be crowded despite the fact you have to pay for entrance.
+Most tourists come to La Dique for a day trip to visit Anse Source d’Argent, often regarded as the most famous and most photographed beach in Seychelles.
+Consequently, the beach tends to be crowded despite the fact you have to pay for entrance.
 To get to it, you’ll have to pay an entrance fee at the L’Union Estate.

 But the most famous doesn’t mean the most beautiful.
 For me, this beach was a great disappointment; the low water level and the presence of the seaweed made swimming impracticable in December.
-Meantime the masses made impossible finding a proper spot in the shadow.
+Meantime the masses made it impossible to find a proper spot in the shadow.

-If Anse Source d’Argent is not your thing, head to Anse Pierrot, only one kilometre away.
+If Anse Source d’Argent is not your thing, head to Anse Pierrot, only one kilometer away.
 Not very popular among the tourists, Anse Pierrot is a beautiful and deserted beach, also on L’Union Estate property.
-The crystal clear water, the amazing boulders, the gorgeous palm trees, and no one around ensure for the perfect holiday spot.
+The crystal clear water, the amazing boulders, the gorgeous palm trees, and no one around ensures the perfect holiday spot.

 Anse Aux Cedres

-Another unique beach in Seychelles, also on L’Union Estate property, with plenty of cedar trees, beautiful water and massive rocks, guarantees the perfect spot for taking great photos.
+Another unique beach in Seychelles, Anse aux Cedres, is also situated on L’Union Estate property.
+With plenty of cedar trees, beautiful water, and massive rocks, the beach guarantees the perfect spot for taking great photos.
 Swimming is dangerous here since the currents can be very tough, but the beach is mostly deserted.

 Anse Bonnet Carré

-A remote and very isolated beach, in the south of the island, accessible only on foot via the sea at low tide from Anse Source d’Argent.
+In the south of the island, accessible only on foot via the sea at low tide from Anse Source d’Argent, you’ll discover the beautiful Anse Bonnet Carré.
 Be vigilant as the rocks can be slippery and wet.